jtoy/awesome-tensorflow/README.md

 * [Building Machine Learning Projects with Tensorflow](https://www.packtpub.com/big-data-and-business-intelligence/building-machine-learning-projects-tensorflow) – by Rodolfo Bonnin.
 This book covers various projects in TensorFlow that expose what can be done with TensorFlow in different scenarios.
 The book provides projects on training models, machine learning, deep learning, and working with various neural networks.
 Each project is an engaging and insightful exercise that will teach you how to use TensorFlow and show you how layers of data can be explored by working with Tensors.
 * [Deep Learning using TensorLayer](http://www.broadview.com.cn/book/5059) - by Hao Dong et al. This book covers both deep learning and the implmentation by using TensorFlow and TensorLayer.
 * [TensorFlow 2.0 in Action](https://www.manning.com/books/tensorflow-in-action) - by Thushan Ganegedara.
 This practical guide to building deep learning models with the new features of TensorFlow 2.0 is filled with engaging projects, simple language, and coverage of the latest algorithms.
+* [Machine Learning with TensorFlow, Second Edition](https://www.manning.com/books/machine-learning-with-tensorflow-second-edition) - by Chris A. Mattmann.
+A fully revised guide to building machine learning models using Python and TensorFlow.